sbkl/authkit-convex/README.md

 # AuthKit-Convex example

-This is an example repo to setup AuthKit with convex within a nextjs project using MagicAuth OTP via email.
+This is an example repo to setup AuthKit with convex within a nextjs project using MagicAuth OTP via email and google as an example for the oauth flow.

 Single auth form that creates the user if it doens't exist and continue the auth flow.